 Black Homeownership and the Racial Housing Divide

 Homeownership is considered the epitome of the American Dream; it not only implies housing stability, but is also a key factor in building generational wealth.
-However, this dream is largely inaccessible to Black Americans; our long-standing history of systematic racism, redlining, segregation, and exclusionary housing policies have stood in the way of Black homeownership for decades.
+However, this dream is largely inaccessible to Black Americans; our long-standing history of systematic racism, redlining, segregation, and exclusionary housing policies has been standing in the way of Black homeownership for decades.
 And not much has improved; in the past fifteen years, Black homeownership rates have declined to levels not seen since the 1960s.

 On Thursday, May 6th, from 12-1 pm, we’re having a conversation about the history of the racial housing divide, how it impacts the broader wealth gap, and what policy solutions we can advance to create pathways for Black homeownership.
 The conversation will be moderated by Catherine Bracy, CEO & Co-Founder of TechEquity Collaborative.
-Panelists TBA.
+We’ll be hearing from:

 This webinar is hosted on Zoom; register for free to get access to the webinar link.
 We can’t wait to see you there!